 What is Medicare Part C – Medicare Advantage Plan?

-Part C, also known as Medicare Advantage, is administered by private insurance companies contracted by the federal government.
-These plans are provided by privately insured carriers to individuals with both Medicare Part A and Medicare Part B. A simple way to remember Part C is that they combine Part A + Part B + Part D (sometimes they do not offer Part D) = Part C/Medicare Advantage.
+Medicare Part C, also known as Medicare Advantage, is administered by private insurance companies contracted by the federal government.
+These plans are provided by privately insured carriers to individuals with both Medicare Part A and Medicare Part B. A simple way to remember Medicare Part C is that they combine Part A + Part B + Part D (sometimes they do not offer Part D) = Part C/Medicare Advantage.
 It is important to remember that these plans MUST offer you the same amount of coverage as original Medicare (Part A + Part B) or exceed it.
 They can not offer you less coverage by law.
-Therefore, you will see Part C/Medicare Advantage plans offering you extra benefits to not only meet government guidelines on Medicare but exceeding it.
+Therefore, you will see Medicare Part C/Medicare Advantage plans offering you extra benefits to not only meet government guidelines on Medicare but exceeding it.

-You do not enroll in a Part C/Medicare Advantage Plan with the government but with a licensed professional such as a Coverage2Care broker.
+You do not enroll in a Medicare Part C/Medicare Advantage Plan with the government but with a licensed professional such as a Coverage2Care broker.
 With the government you only enroll in Part A and Part B. This means, you do not enroll for an Medicare Advantage (Part C) plan at the Social Security office; instead, you’ll need to speak with a Coverage2Care agent to enroll.

 Medicare Advantage plans come in both HMO and PPO policies and can vary depending on your geographic location.
 Make sure to speak with a Coverage2Care agent to check availability in your area for Medicare Advantage plans as they vary from county to county.